jesterjunk/ThatOS64/README.md

 # NOTES
 - Although this can work on real hardware, I do NOT recommend doing so unless you know what you are doing.
 Use virtualbox or qemu until **you know** you have solid working code.
-- You will need the BOOTX64.EFI file from my other GitHub Repo. https://github.com/ThatOSDev/UEFI-Tuts
+- For CODE1, you will need the BOOTX64.EFI file from my other GitHub Repo. https://github.com/ThatOSDev/UEFI-Tuts
 - The drive.hdd file is included, I didn't realize this when I made the first video.
 - The bios64.bin file is for qemu to work.
 Otherwise it will fail to load.
 - Although the BUILD INSTRUCTIONS shows Windows, MAC or Linux, this tutorial series is using a windows host.
 However all code and makefile command switches should all work if you follow the build instructions.